killer-r2d2/gulp_starterproject_2021/README.md

  https://www.youtube.com/watch?v=Zxf1mnP5zcw&feature=emb_rel_pause) This was my first time that I used an API like this.
 I struggled a bit til I found out that I had to register my self first.

-2. To embed the slider of the detailsite, I watched a youtube turtorial of Dev Ed (https://www.youtube.com/watch?v=KcdBOoK3Pfw&t=1334s).
+2. the slider story.
+To embed the slider of the detailsite, I watched a youtube turtorial of Dev Ed (https://www.youtube.com/watch?v=KcdBOoK3Pfw&t=1334s).
 I've learned the basics to build a slider and the result works fine on the desktop version.
 I know that my slider is not the one of the stylguide, but it's' my own one.